klequis/klequis.io/site/content/blog/quick-introduction-to-using-ubuntu-18.04/index.md

 previewImage:
 publishedDate: '2019-11-23'
 slug: quick-introduction-to-using-ubuntu-18.04
-title: A Quick Opinionated Introduction to Ubuntu 18.04
+title: A Quick Opinionated Introduction to Using Ubuntu 18.04
 ---

 ## A Couple of Definitions